 Located across the street from each other, Big Woods and Wolf Swamp Preserves can be explored on the same day.

-In addition to the mature forest of oaks, American beech and white pine for which Big Woods is named, the preserve includes freshwater wetlands, beaches and tidal marshlands.
-Located in North Sea, just south of Robins Island, Big Woods and Wolf Swamp are part of one of the most extensive salt marsh-tidal creek systems remaining in the Peconic estuary.
+Along with the mature forest of oaks, American beech, and white pine for which Big Woods is named, the preserve includes freshwater wetlands and tidal marshlands.
+Located in the North Sea, Big Woods is part of one of the most extensive salt marsh-tidal creek systems remaining in the Peconic Estuary.
 The area has long been recognized for its natural beauty and ecological significance, as well as its importance to the water quality of the Great Peconic Bay.

-In 1995, as a result of an ongoing dialogue with the owners of the largest privately owned property in the area, The Nature Conservancy, in partnership with Southampton Town, acquired the 87 acres comprising the Big Woods Preserve.
-This added to 333 acres owned by the U.S. Fish and Wildlife Service, the Peconic Land Trust and TNC in our Wolf Swamp and Scallop Pond Preserves.
+In 1995, because of an ongoing dialogue with the owners of the largest privately-owned property in the area, The Nature Conservancy, in partnership with Southampton Town, acquired the 87 acres comprising the Big Woods Preserve.
+This acquisition added to the over 300 acres owned by the U.S. Fish and Wildlife Service, the Peconic Land Trust and The Nature Conservancy to our nearby Wolf Swamp and Scallop Pond Preserves.

 Wolf Swamp’s diverse and beautiful habitats include a red maple and tupelo swamp full of frogs and native azalea, an oak-beech forest with century-old trees and several hundred feet of Big Fresh Pond’s shoreline used by osprey, dragonflies and thousands of wintering waterfowl.